SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Introduction

 \looseness -1 Parallel advances in generative molecular design have explored spatial modeling at the atomic level.
 Inspired by advances in protein structure prediction \citep{10.1093/bioinformatics/btaf248, campbell2024generativeflowsdiscretestatespaces, WANG2025103018} and the development of generative frameworks such as diffusion and flow matching, recent work has focused on directly sampling 3D atomic coordinates of small molecules \citep{hassan2024etflowequivariantflowmatchingmolecular, jing2023torsionaldiffusionmolecularconformer, Fan2024-ix}.
 These methods learn to generate spatially meaningful, property-aligned conformations along with molecular graphs.
 The ability to model atomic coordinates directly increases the expressivity of these approaches, enabling applications such as pocket-conditioned generation \citep{lee2024fine}, scaffold hopping \citep{torge2023diffhopp,yoo2024turbohopp}, analog discovery \citep{sun2025procedural}, and molecular optimization~\citep{morehead2024geometry}.
 However, without considering practical synthesis routes, integrating synthesizability constraints into these models remains a major challenge, and most existing 3D generative approaches do not ensure that proposed molecules can be made in practice.

 This work introduces \textsc{\ours} (Synthesizable Co-Generation), a generative modeling framework aiming to bridge the gap between 3D molecular generation and practical synthetic accessibility (\Cref{fig:graph_abstract}).
-Our main contributions are as follows: \begin{itemize}[leftmargin=1.5em] \item \textbf{Generative Framework:} We propose a novel generative framework that combines masked graph diffusion with flow matching in unified time to jointly sample from the distribution over building block reaction graphs and of 3D coordinates, tying structure- and synthesis-aware modeling. \item \textbf{Molecular Dataset:} We curate a new dataset \ourdata, comprising 622,766 synthesizable molecules represented as building block reaction graphs, along with 3,360,908 associated low-energy conformations.
-Compared to synthon-based datasets, this dataset enables models to generate more readily synthesizable molecules and directly suggest streamlined synthetic routes. \item \textbf{Empirical Validation:} We demonstrate that \textsc{\ours} achieves state-of-the-art performance in 3D molecule generation, producing physically realistic conformers while explicitly tracing reaction steps.
-Moreover, \textsc{\ours} performs zero-shot 3D conditional molecular generation tasks such as linker design, highlighting its applicability for drug discovery. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=1.5em] \item \textbf{Generative Framework:} We propose a novel generative framework that combines masked graph diffusion with flow matching in unified time to jointly sample from the distribution over building block reaction graphs and of 3D coordinates, tying structure- and synthesis-aware modeling. \item \textbf{Molecular Dataset:} We curate a new dataset family \ourdata, comprising 1.2M synthesizable molecules represented as building block reaction graphs, along with 7.5M associated low-energy conformations.
+Compared to synthon-based datasets, \ourdata~enables models to generate more readily synthesizable molecules and directly suggest streamlined synthetic routes. \item \textbf{Empirical Validation:} We demonstrate that \textsc{\ours} achieves state-of-the-art performance in 3D molecule generation, producing physically realistic conformers while explicitly tracing reaction steps.
+Ablations show our modelling choices are crucial for the performance.
+Importantly, \textsc{\ours} performs 3D conditional molecular generation tasks including linker design and pharmacophore-conditioned generation, highlighting its applicability for drug discovery. \end{itemize}